Arvin-Software/valainet/README.md

 AH00558: apache2: Could not reliably determine the server's fully qualified domain name, using 127.0.1.1.
 Set the 'ServerName' directive globally to suppress this message
 Syntax OK
 ```
-Open the main configuration file in your text
+Open the main configuration file in your text editor
 ```Bash
 sudo nano /etc/apache2/apache2.conf
 ```